Minneapolis ERF Basics

 |Fiscal Year||Net Assets (billions)|

-State and local employees make up 13.8 percent of the US workforce.
-About 25 percent of public sector workers are covered by a public pension in lieu of Social Security, including nearly half of all teachers and over two-thirds of firefighters and public safety officers.
+State and local employees make up around 10-15 percent of the US workforce.
+About a quarter of public sector workers are covered by a public pension in lieu of Social Security, including nearly half of all teachers and over two-thirds of firefighters and public safety officers.
 Public employees live in every city and county in the nation; more than 90 percent retire in the same jurisdiction where they worked.
 PPD data covers the period from 2001 to the most recently available plan reports, and the historical charts presented in this page mirror the period for which PPD data are available.

 Number of Actives per Annuitant, 2001-2014